 The European Commission rejected the requests of Hungary and Slovakia regarding oil transit

-A spokesperson for the European Commission said that the EU‘s analysis does not show an immediate risk to supplies for the two countries, and that the European Commission is now waiting for more detailed information from Hungary and Slovakia.
+A spokesperson for the European Commission said that the EU’s analysis does not show an immediate risk to supplies for the two countries and that the European Commission is now waiting for more detailed information from Hungary and Slovakia.

-European Commission Vice President Valdis Dombrovskis told Hungary and Slovakia that “preliminary analysis shows sanctions Ukraine imposed on Lukoil doesn’t affect transit operations carried out by trading companies via the Druzhba pipeline as long as Lukoil isn’t the formal owner of the oil,” according to Bloomberg.
+European Commission Vice President Valdis Dombrovskis told Hungary and Slovakia that “preliminary analysis shows sanctions Ukraine imposed on Lukoil don’t affect transit operations carried out by trading companies via the Druzhba pipeline as long as Lukoil isn’t the formal owner of the oil,” according to Bloomberg.

 Shmyhal said that “sanctions introduced by Ukraine do not violate the Association Agreement with the EU, and the reaction of the Slovak and Hungarian parties is extremely politicized and manipulative.”

-According to Shmyhal, “Ukraine is always open to constructive cooperation with EU member states, in particular with Hungary and Slovakia.“
+According to Shmyhal, “Ukraine is always open to constructive cooperation with EU member states, particular with Hungary and Slovakia.”

 Ukraine won‘t cancel sanctions against Lukoil, since they don‘t threaten Slovakia